liuyu-star/ODRF/README.md

 We show how to use the ODRF package with examples.

-### Classification and regression using ODT and ODRF
+### Classification and regression using ODT, ODRF, and ODBT.

 Examples of classification and regression using ODRF and ODT are as follows.